m50d/m50d.github.com/_posts/2016-12-24-knife-to-a-gun-fight.md

 Sometimes it's about knowing when to relax.

 What I loved about this episode was how it subtly showed how dangerous Coordinators are.
 Cagalli has Athrun at gunpoint more than once, but it's never more than a minor inconvenience: he can't quite dodge bullets, but he can move so fast as to be close enough.
 He's so disdainful of Cagalli's baseline humanity (and her femininity) that he not only lets her live but frees her to wander.
+Their final face-off is almost a wordplay: despite the weapons each is holding, it's Cagalli who brought a knife to a gun fight.